Umuzi-org/ACN-syllabus/content/projects/github-api-consume/_index.md

 ## Instructions

-First, get familar with consuming apis from the command line.
+First, get familiar with consuming apis from the command line.
 Play with this.
 [Getting started with the Github API V3](https://developer.github.com/v3/guides/getting-started/).

 Remember, `curl` is your friend.
 And so is `man`. (try typing in `man curl` at the command line)

 Now, in your language of choice (not bash, use Java, Python or Js) write a function with the input arguments:
+- owner
 - reporitory name
 - start date
 - end date

 The function should output a list or array of pull requests on the repo such that the PRs were created, updated, merged or closed between the given two dates.
 For each PR include the `id`, `user` (who opened the PR), `title`, `state`, and when it was created.
+While for private repos a token will be required, the function should be able to work on public repos (eg. [ACN-syllabus](https://github.com/Umuzi-org/ACN-syllabus)) without needing a token.

 Please be sure to follow the standard naming conventions for your language.